oleksis/wslctl/README.md

 1. Run `$Version=(cmd /c powershell.exe .\src\wslctl.ps1 --version)` to retreive the binary version.
 1. Create the tag with `git tag $Version`.
 1. Push to upstream: `git push --tags origin master`.

+## NOTE
+Not be able to starts interactive bash with sage of Ps2exe ...
+So deliver ps1 script file only..